GeoffreyCoulaud/gali/README.md

 1. **Steam**, **Legendary** and **Heroic** only allow starting games, not stopping or killing them
 2. **Citra** and **Yuzu** installed games are not scanned (only roms are scanned)
 3. Was previously implemented in Node JS, is to be ported to python.
+4. Not available in Flatpak.
-4. In flatpak's sandbox it is not possible to get desktop entries from `/var/lib/flatpak/exports/share`, so none of the system-wide flatpak desktop entries are not scanned.
+In flatpak's sandbox it is not possible to get desktop entries from `/var/lib/flatpak/exports/share`, so none of the system-wide flatpak desktop entries are not scanned.
 See [xdg-desktop-portal#809](https://github.com/flatpak/xdg-desktop-portal/issues/809) for a possible solution.

 ## Usage
 **This is in active development but is just not there yet.
 Be patient !**